ulli-kroll/rtl8188fu/README.md

 `echo -e "[device]\nwifi.scan-rand-mac-address=no" | sudo tee /etc/NetworkManager/conf.d/disable-random-mac.conf`

-#### Blacklist for kernel 5.15 and newer
+#### Blacklist for kernel 5.15 and 5.16 (No needed for kernel 5.17 and up)

-If you are using kernel 5.15 and newer, you must create a configuration file with following commands for preventing to conflict rtl8188fu module with built-in r8188eu module.
+If you are using kernel 5.15 and 5.16, you must create a configuration file with following commands for preventing to conflict rtl8188fu module with built-in r8188eu module.

 `echo 'alias usb:v0BDApF179d*dc*dsc*dp*icFFiscFFipFFin* rtl8188fu' | sudo tee /etc/modprobe.d/r8188eu-blacklist.conf`